Who is BRAINworks?

-Leslie Appleget is a researcher and arts manager who has been working with cultural organizations, theaters, and festivals in both the United States and the United Kingdom for nearly a decade.
-Both her breadth of experience and targeted areas of study have given her a society-focused perspective on arts management, which is bolstered by her research and data analysis skills.
+Leslie Appleget is a researcher and arts manager who works with cultural organizations, theaters, and festivals in both the United States and the United Kingdom.
+Both her breadth of experience and targeted areas of study have given her a society-focused perspective on arts management, which supports her research and data work.
 Leslie has worked internationally with arts groups such as Cardboard Citizens, Marc Brew Company, and Edinburgh International Festival.
 In the Berkshires, she has both worked extensively with Jacob's Pillow Dance, as well as conducted postgraduate research about the leadership systems within the organization.
 Ultimately, through research and strategic analysis, Leslie aims to increase the recognition of the intrinsic value of arts and culture across various levels public policy.

 Andrea Sholler has over thirty years of experience leading and consulting for arts and philanthropic organizations in New York, Connecticut and Massachusetts.
 Recent projects include creation of the Berkshire Cultural Assets Network (BCAN) and co-authoring the Berkshire County Blueprint for Arts Integration and Education.
 In June 2020 she completed a project working with the Arts Education Task Force for the Holyoke, MA public school district, to create a three-year system-wide arts education plan.
 She is a volunteer mediator for the Berkshire Regional Housing Authority, a Trustee of the Mertz Gilmore Foundation in New York City, and a member of the Stockbridge Cultural Council.